-Elimination Reaction: When a haloalkane with a ß-hydrogen atom is heated with an alcoholic solution of potassium hydroxide, there is an elimination of hydrogen atom from ß-carbon and a halogen atom from the - carbon atom.
-As a result, an alkene is formed as a product.
-Since the ß-hydrogen atom is involved in elimination, it is often called ß-elimination.
+Elimination Reaction: When a haloalkane with a ß-hydrogen atom is heated with an alcoholic solution of potassium hydroxide, there is an elimination of hydrogen atom from ß-

 If there is a possibility of formation of more than one alkene due to the availability of more than one ß-hydrogen atoms, usually one alkene is formed as the major product which is formulated by Saytzeff in 1875.
 It is summarised as "in dehydrohalogenation reactions, the preferred product is that alkene which has the greater number of alkyl groups attached to the doubly bonded carbon atoms."
 Thus, 2-bromopentane gives pent-2-ene as the major product.